Metic: Metics in classical Athens

 The status divide between metic and citizen was not always clear.
 In the street no physical signs distinguished citizen from metic or slave.
 Sometimes the actual status a person had attained became a contested matter.
 Although local registers of citizens were kept, if one's claim to citizenship was challenged, the testimony of neighbours and the community was decisive.
 (In Lysias 23, a law court speech, a man presumed to be a metic claims to be a citizen, but upon investigation—not by consulting official records but by questions asked at the cheese market—it transpires that he may well be a runaway slave, so the hostile account attests.)

 Metics whose family had lived in Athens for generations may have been tempted to "pass" as citizens.
 On a number of occasions there were purges of the citizen lists, effectively changing people who had been living as citizens into metics.
 In typical Athenian fashion, a person so demoted could mount a challenge in court.
 If however the court decided the ejected citizen was in fact a metic, he would be sent down one further rung and sold into slavery.

 In studying the status of the metics, it is easy to gain the impression they were an oppressed minority.
 But by and large those who were Greek and freeborn had at least chosen to come to Athens, attracted by the prosperity of the large, dynamic, cosmopolitan city and the opportunities not available to them in their place of origin.
 Metics remained citizens of their cities of birth, which, like Athens, had the exclusionary ancestral view of citizenship common to ancient Greek cities.

 The large non-citizen community of Athens allowed ex-slave metics to become assimilated in a way not possible in more conservative and homogenised cities elsewhere.
 Their participation in military service, taxation (for the rich of Athens a matter of public display and pride) and cult must have given them a sense of involvement in the city, and of their value to it.
 Though notably, while Athenians tended to refer to metics by their name and deme of residence (the same democratic scheme used for citizens), on their tombstones freeborn metics who died in Athens preferred to name the cities from which they had come and of which they were citizens still.

-Aftermath

 The term metic began to lose its distinctive legal status in 4th century BC, when metics were allowed to act in the court without a prostate (patron) and came to an end in Hellenistic Athens, when the purchase of citizenship became very frequent.
 The census of Demetrius Phalereus in ca. 317 BC gave 21,000 citizens, 10,000 metics and 400,000 slaves (Athenaeus, vi. p.
 272 B).
 In the Greco-Roman world, free people (non-citizens) living on the territory of a polis were called paroikoi (see etymology of parish), and in Asia Minor katoikoi.